ramilevna/pipes_and_filters/README.md

 1. **Run the load testing script** to simulate a high message volume:

-    `python3 load_test.py`
+    `python load_test.py`

+2. **Custom Load Test**:
-2. **Adjust the number of messages** in the script by modifying the `message_count` variable.
+To adjust the number of messages sent in the load test, modify the number in the `load_test(15)` function call within the load_test.py script.
-3. Observe performance metrics, including:
-    - Time taken to process all messages.
-    - System resource usage (CPU, memory, etc.).

 ---

-## System Notes

-1. **Stop-Words**:
-    - Messages containing the following words are discarded by the Filter Service:
-        - `bird-watching`
-        - `ailurophobia`
-        - `mango`
-2. **Scalability**:
-    - This implementation uses Unix pipes for inter-service communication.
-    - Each service is an independent process and can be scaled horizontally by deploying multiple instances.
-3. **Debugging**:
-    - To debug individual services, you can direct input to a service using a pipe and observe the output as shown above.
+## Performance and Scalability
+This system can be scaled by:

+- **Adding More Services**:  More filters can be added to the pipeline to perform additional processing steps.
+- **Horizontal Scaling**: Running multiple instances of each service behind a load balancer or using a message queue for scalability.

+## Comparing Pipes-and-Filters and Event-Driven Systems:
+The **Pipes-and-Filters** pattern enables clear separation of concerns, while an event-driven system (using **RabbitMQ**) provides asynchronous message processing, making it more suitable for scenarios where services need to process data concurrently or with varying loads.

 ---

-## Future Enhancements
+## Conclusion

-- **Event-Driven Model**: Reimplement the system with RabbitMQ for distributed and asynchronous communication.
-- **Error Handling**: Add robust error-handling mechanisms for unexpected inputs.
-- **Logging**: Include centralized logging for better observability.
+This system is designed using the **Pipes-and-Filters** architectural pattern and **RabbitMQ** as the message broker.
+Each service (filter) is independent, and messages flow through the system sequentially, with transformations occurring at each step.
+The system is modular, extensible, and scalable, making it suitable for various message processing use cases.